 Independent Access Advisor to the tourism sector.

 The Changing Places Consortium launched its campaign in 2006 on behalf of the over 1/4 of a million people who cannot use standard accessible toilets.
-This includes people with profound and multiple learning disabilities, motor neurone disease, multiple sclerosis, cerebral palsy, as well as older people.
 There are currently just over 1,300 Changing Places registered.

 A specialist in customer service, accessible tourism and social inclusion, and a government appointed Access Champion for the UK Tourism Sector.

 Euan’s Guide is the disabled access review website used by disabled people to review, share and discover accessible places to visit.
-The charity was founded in 2013 by Euan MacDonald, who is a powerchair user, and his sister Kiki.
-As Euan’s access requirements changed, both went in search of recommendations for accessible places to go, but a platform for this didn’t exist.
-Built as a friendly and honest alternative to hours of web searching and phone calls before visiting somewhere new, Euan’s Guide now has thousands of disabled access reviews and listings for places all over the UK and beyond.
+It now has thousands of disabled access reviews and listings for places all over the UK and beyond.

-The UK’s only National Children’s Museum, Eureka! is all about learning through play.
-Winner of several accessibility awards, we pride ourselves on our inclusive approach to every aspect of the visitor experience.
-Eureka! recently opened a new digital arts gallery, Spark, and runs accessible over 20 arts events for disabled children each year.
+The UK’s only National Children’s Museum, Eureka! is winner of several accessibility awards and pride themselves on their inclusive approach to every aspect of the visitor experience.

-Motionspot is an award winning accessible design specialist aiming to transform spaces and lives @themotionspot through beautifully designed, accessible environments that deliver independence for anyone with a disability or in need of extra support.
-Ensuring that the aesthetics of the environment is never compromised, Motionspot works with hotels, B&B’s and venues to provide accessible designs and innovative products to create enabling and universally appealing environments for all.
+Motionspot is an award winning accessible design specialist aiming to transform spaces and lives through beautifully designed, accessible environments that deliver independence for anyone with a disability or in need of extra support.

-As the national tourism agency – a nondepartmental public body funded by the Department for Digital, Culture, Media & Sport (DCMS), VisitBritain/VisitEngland plays a unique role in building England’s tourism product, raising Britain’s profile worldwide, increasing the volume and value of tourism exports and developing England and Britain’s visitor economy.
+As the national tourism agency VisitBritain/VisitEngland plays a unique role in building England’s tourism product, raising Britain’s profile worldwide, increasing the volume and value of tourism exports and developing England and Britain’s visitor economy.